Sleep & Brain Development

 Each flip maps one more part of the body.
 Thousands of times.
 Before they can even smile on purpose.

-Once the limb moves, the feedback starts its journey back through the brain.
-First stop: the cerebellum, which is in the middle of learning to coordinate movement.
-It needs to know exactly what just happened.
-From there, the signal passes through the thalamus, the brain's post office.
-It doesn't process anything itself.
-It just makes sure the signal reaches exactly the right place.
-That place is the somatosensory cortex, where the brain keeps its map of the body.
+Once the limb moves, the feedback starts its journey back up.
+First stop, the cerebellum, which is in the middle of learning to coordinate movement and needs to know exactly what just happened.
+From there, the signal passes through the thalamus, the brain's post office, which sorts every incoming message and sends it to the right department.
+That department is the somatosensory cortex, where the brain keeps its map of the body.
 Scientists actually have a name for this map.
-They call it the homunculus: a tiny, distorted human figure laid across the surface of the brain, every patch of it corresponding to a part of the body.
+They call it the homunculus, a tiny, distorted human figure laid across the surface of the brain, every patch of it corresponding to a part of the body.
 Your baby's twitches are lighting those patches up, one by one.
-And finally, everything gets passed to the hippocampus, the memory centre, which turns each exchange into something the brain keeps.
+And finally, everything gets passed to the hippocampus, the memory centre, which takes each exchange and files it away.

 One twitch: the journey through the brain